Afe95/nordvpn-ip-tool/README.md

 Run the script by passing the country code (initials) and server count number.

 *Notice that the subdomain name numbers may lie outside of the count number.
 For instance, USA (at the time of writing this) has 1798 servers - but a server number of 2971 exists (us2971.nordvpn.com).
-So, the range should be adjusted until the total results from the script yeilds the count listed (or higher) on the NordVPN site.*
+So, the count number should be adjusted until the total results from the script yeilds the count listed (or higher) on the NordVPN site.
+The count will begin at 0 and will stop at the count number*

 ```
 root@demon:~$ ./nordvpn-blacklist-gen.sh al 100
 al7.nordvpn.com:Address: 80.246.28.33